naihe2010/apvlv/README.md

-# Import Information

-## The next version of apvlv will use C++17 and Qt to support more OS (like Windows ...)

 # apvlv

-apvlv is a PDF/EPUB/TXT/FB2 Viewer Under Linux/WIN32 and its behaviour like Vim.
+apvlv is a PDF/EPUB/TXT/FB2/MOBI/CBZ/HTML ...
+Viewer Under Linux/WIN32 and its behaviour like Vim.

 Apvlv is an open source software, was created by Alf and is hosted on [github](https://github.com/naihe2010/apvlv).